hemchander23/glitch-fdk-base/README.md

 Congratulations on creating your first app!
 Feel free to replace this text with your app's actual description.

+1. You can modify the glitch app here.
+2. Make sure to run the proxy script locally to connect this app to your freshchat tenant

 ### Folder structure explained

     .